7 Healthy And Beneficial Uses of Banana Peels

 Just rub the affected area gently with the inside of a banana peel.
 Repeat as many times as necessary.

 We recommend reading: Easing the Symptoms of Plantar Fasciitis

-In addition to the uses we’ve already mentioned, here are a few more ways you can take advantage of banana peels:
+In addition to the latter uses of banana peels, here are a few more ways you can take advantage of them:

 - Soothe the discomfort of insect bites (like mosquitoes and ants).